Minnesota’s Fall Colors Bucket List

 Hike to Shovel Point at Tettegouche

 Experience one of the most scenic hikes along the shore to Shovel Point in Tettegouche State Park.
-The hour-long hike captures many gorgeous views, starting just a few minutes down the trail with an overlook of the Baptism River mouth and a glance at Palisade Head.
+The hour-long hike captures many gorgeous views, starting just a few minutes down the trail with an overlook of the Baptism River mouth and glancing at Palisade Head.

 Split Rock River Loop